-On March 16, 2007, the Company repurchased 807,000 shares for \$74,970 concurrent with the Senior Notes offering (See Note 10 - Bank and Other Notes Payable).
+On March 16, 2007, the Company repurchased 807,000 shares for \$74,970 concurrent with the Senior Notes offering (See Note 10-Bank and Other Notes Payable).
 These shares were repurchased pursuant to the Company's stock repurchase program authorized by the Company's Board of Directors on March 9, 2007.
-This repurchase program is now ended, as the maximum shares allowed to be repurchased under the program has been reached.
+This repurchase program ended March 16, 2007 because the maximum shares allowed to be repurchased under the program was reached.